 Dental fillings in Poland

 A dental restoration or dental filling is a treatment to restore the function, integrity, and morphology of missing tooth structure resulting from caries or external trauma as well as to the replacement of such structure supported by dental implants.
 This treatment is widely available in Poland.
+The goal of dental restoration is to improve the function and appearance of the teeth, while also maintaining good oral health.

 Restoring a tooth to good form and function requires two steps: